 At times, the tasteless questioning and sexist tones went even further, as was the case with Scarlett Johansson, following her role in The Avengers, when multiple reporters asked her what she was or wasn’t wearing underneath her tight costume.

 One of the most vocal actresses on this matter has been Reece Witherspoon, who promoted the #askhermore campaign prior to the 2015 Grammy awards.
-The actress stated “This is a movement to say we’re more than just our dresses.”
-In the same year, Amy Poehler’s organisation Smart Girls launched a campaign called #SmartGirlsAsk to generate more meaningful conversations on the red carpet.
+The actress stated: “This is a movement to say we’re more than just our dresses.”
+In the same year, Amy Poehler’s organization Smart Girls launched a campaign called #SmartGirlsAsk to generate more meaningful conversations on the red carpet.

 The subsequent Emmy Awards did just that, using questions submitted from Twitter, while Smart Girls attended the Emmy Awards to ask some of TV’s biggest stars about their careers, their experience of being a woman in Hollywood, and what empowers them.
 Campaigns such as these have certainly raised public awareness to this issue and, in turn, public support has forced a noticeable change.
 More recently, these campaigns have enjoyed greater success as the press has begun to take notice of the change in tone.